JuliaGraphics/ColorSchemes.jl/docs/src/finding.md

  0.802037  0.798624  0.798624  0.798624     0.802401  0.800252  0.802848
 ```

-The data has been converted from its original form to an array of continuous values, which makes it possible to process as data.
+The data has been converted from its original colors to an array of continuous values between 0 and 1, which makes it possible to process as data.
 For example, we can find the places with the greatest anomalies:

 ```
 mintemp, maxtemp = argmin(temps), argmax(temps)

  (CartesianIndex(397, 127), CartesianIndex(17, 314))
 ```

-and the maximum and minimum coordinates can be displayed on the image using, for example, Luxor.jl:
+and these maximum and minimum 'coordinates' can be displayed on the image using, for example, Luxor.jl (or any other package that allows you to mix images and vector graphics easily):

 ```
 save("/tmp/img.png", img)